 Vision and mission

-Our vision is to unite international health research data to enable discoveries that benefit everyone, everywhere, by reducing the harm of COVID-19; and enable an efficient data response to future pandemics and other health challenges.
+ICODA’s vision was to unite international health research data to enable discoveries that benefit everyone, everywhere, by reducing the harm of COVID-19; and enable an efficient data response to future pandemics and other health challenges.

-Our mission is to build an open and trustworthy international research partnership to support a rapid response to COVID-19 and a long-term alliance for making data accessible to health researchers and scientists around the world.
+ICODA’s mission was to build an open and trustworthy international research partnership to support a rapid response to COVID-19 and a long-term alliance for making data accessible to health researchers and scientists around the world.

 “There is enthusiasm and an unprecedented response from the research world to work on solving problems related to COVID-19 but it is challenging to do as isolated groups.
 Bringing people together provides the opportunity to learn from each other, to collaborate in analysis and in understanding questions that are important across the globe to address the pandemic.”

 “Responsible sharing of high-quality research and health data is critical to the field of life sciences; this need is ever more apparent now, as the world faces one of the worst disease outbreaks in history.
 We are proud to support the International COVID-19 Data Alliance as it convenes the community to accelerate research and improve health outcomes."